Is Your Electric Bill Too High? Here are 7 Tips to Lower Your Electric Bill

 Does it seem like your electric bill just keeps getting more and more expensive each month?
-Well don’t sweat it.
-Here are our top tips for saving some money this next month.
+Well, don’t sweat it.
+Here are our top tips to lower your electric bill and save money.

 You’ve had your T.V. off all day, but did you know it’s still using energy?
 That’s right if it’s still plugged in, chances are it’s still using energy.
 You could go to the trouble of unplugging it every time you leave the house, or you might consider a smart power strip.
 These strips are designed to turn off devices that have a “stand by” mode, such as, computers, printers, tv’s, game consoles etc. All these devices use energy while they’re standing by.